Rocket Lab USA Inc. (RKLB): Skating on Thin Ice? We Know the Answer

 RKLB’s Market Performance

-RKLB stocks went down by -15.06% for the week, with a monthly drop of -1.03% and a quarterly performance of -45.76%, while its annual performance rate touched -17.34%.
-The volatility ratio for the week stands at 7.06% while the volatility levels for the past 30 days are set at 7.32% for Rocket Lab USA Inc..
-The simple moving average for the period of the last 20 days is -7.31% for RKLB stocks with a simple moving average of -27.19% for the last 200 days.
+RKLB stocks went up by 4.30% for the week, with a monthly jump of 11.44% and a quarterly performance of -39.07%, while its annual performance rate touched -7.80%.
+The volatility ratio for the week stands at 9.88% while the volatility levels for the past 30 days are set at 7.92% for Rocket Lab USA Inc..
+The simple moving average for the period of the last 20 days is 0.66% for RKLB stocks with a simple moving average of -20.23% for the last 200 days.

 Analysts’ Opinion of RKLB